Marjo's Blog

 • Maintain a healthy weight.

-• Follow a balanced diet.
+• Adopt a balanced, nutrient-rich diet.

 • Exercise regularly.

-• Manage stress.
+• Manage stress effectively.

-• Quit smoking.
+• Avoid smoking.

-• Schedule regular check-ups with your healthcare provider.
+• Schedule regular medical check-ups (HealthMatch).

 Diet Tips

-• Limit sugar and refined carbohydrates[2].
+• Limit intake of sugars and refined carbohydrates.

 Exercise Tips